The Huns also called Xiongnu, a nomadic pastoral people who invaded southeastern

 evidence of two laws rushed into effect in the summer and autumn of 444.

-Landowners had long been required to supply recruits from their tenantry, or
+Landowners had long been required to supply recruits from their tenantry, or pay

-them.
 And, according to one of Theodosius' edicts, the Danube fleet was being

 reinforced and the bases along the river being rebuilt.